alpine-docker/doctl/README.md

 # DigitalOcean tools

-DigitalOcean tool images with necessary tools, it can be used as normal kubectl tool as well.
+DigitalOcean tool images with necessary tools, it can be used as normal kubectl or doctl command line as well.

 Image tag is kubectl version, not doctl version